 Design & Construction

 The office building is divided into four sections, connected by glass-enclosed spaces that enhance natural light.
-Layered screens control glare and solar heat gain with an updated design that uses metal and glass.
+Layered screens control solar heat gain with an updated design that uses metal and glass.

 The site layout is organized into two parts: a public zone to the south, with the Consular office building and public entrance pavilions, and a support zone to the north.

-A workforce of over 600 U.S, local, and third-country workers has supported construction.
+A workforce of over 1400 U.S, local, and third-country workers supported construction.

 Building Performance

-A model of building performance optimization, the resilient facility reduces risk and operating costs associated with utilities and maintenance while enhancing natural hazards adaptation.
+A model of building performance optimization, the facility reduces risk and operating costs associated with utilities and maintenance while enhancing resilience to natural hazards.